 Use weekly priorities, block time for meaningful work, and align tasks with your personal energy cycles so momentum becomes sustainable.

-A: Start with reflection—list your top values and moments when you felt energized—and turn one insight into a small experiment.
+A: List your top five values and two recent times you felt energized.
+Use one insight to design a 1-week experiment.

 Discover Your Life Purpose Today!